artgmrs/artgmrs/README.md

 **`Software Engineer`**

 I'm an full-stack developer aiming to make the world a better place using technology, when it's worth it.
 My projects are my main way of learning new things, testing out and get something out of my head creating it.
-I also publish written content on my [blog][https://dev.to/artgmrs].

 - 🔥 Web Developer with QA background focused on helping teams deliver a great software.
 - 🔭 I’m currently working at [dti digital](https://www.dtidigital.com.br/)